How to Weave with a Frame Loom

 1. Using 60 cm of pink twine, weave from the third string, starting under then over and so on until then end of the row- this time including the final string and weave back alternately again.
 Tuck in the ends.

-2. Starting from the third string (after the fringe piece) from left side until the very end, weave five rows of WI Premium Acrylic Chocolate yarn (approx 1 m).
+2. Starting from the third string (after the fringe piece) from left side until the very end, weave five rows of WI Premium Acrylic Yarn Choc » (approx 1 m).

 Step Seven – Weaving with Roving Wool

-1. Your wool roving can be as thick as you like, I tore off a piece of Powder Pink approx 2.5 cm thick and a little wider than the width of the weaving so that it can be tucked in both ends.
-Weave your Roving Wool to create one thick, full length row.
+1. Your wool roving can be as thick as you like, I tore off a piece of Powder Pink Natural Wool Roving » approx 2.5 cm thick and a little wider than the width of the weaving so that it can be tucked in both ends.
+Weave your roving wool to create one thick, full length row.

 2. Turn your loom stand round to access the back of your weave and tuck in the excess wool behind itself under the nearest string, at both ends.